Iskenderun-Technical-University/ymg-donem-projesi-visionGPT/README.md

 - ✅ Use iOS and Android camera (Done)
 - ✅ Detect text in images with OCR (Done)
 - ✅ Solve questions in detected images with GPT (Done)
-- 🔄 UI improvements and login screen (soon)
-- 🔄 Firebase database and user actions (soon)
+- ✅ Sessions, Firebase database and user actions (Done)
 - 🔄 Text input (soon)
-- 🔄 Language and Theme settings (soon)
+- 🔄 UI improvements, Language and Theme settings (soon)
 - 🔄 Different prompts and tabs for different applications in one App (soon)
 - 🔄 GPT3 to GPT3.5 upgrade (soon)
 - 🔄 Detect objects in images (soon)